global-input/global-input-message/README.md

 Now the [receiver application](#receiver-application) displays a QR code using the content of the variable ```codedataToShare```.

-If you scan the QR Code using your [Global Input App](https://globalinput.co.uk/), a form will be displayed on your mobile screen and it contains a single field called ```Content```.
+If you scan the QR Code using your [Global Input App](https://globalinput.co.uk/global-input-app/app), a form will be displayed on your mobile screen and it contains a single field called ```Content```.
 When you type something on it, you can see the content that you have typed appear in the JavaScript console on your desktop browser.
-This means that the content is transferred securely from the Global Input App running on your mobile to the example application using the end-to-end encryption.
+This means that the content is transferred securely from the Global Input App running on your mobile to the example application using end-to-end encryption.

 Now you can build your actual application iteratively on top of the example by modifying the [configuration](#configuration) step by step.